 Understanding Your Mental Health

-Some people feel sad without any specific reason.
+Some individuals feel sad without any specific reason.
 Others may feel depression as a result of significant life changes, relationship struggles, or other negative circumstances.
 Depression focuses on worth.
-People often feel like they are not good enough and do not deserve to positive experiences.
+People often feel like they are not good enough and do not deserve to have positive experiences.
 These thought patterns can lead to suicidal ideation, suicidal attempts, or suicide completion.

 There are many options for hope and healing for depression.
 These include: